-It doesn’t have to be cold outside to get me cooking up delicious hearty soups for my friends and family and my Sausage and Bean Minestra is a perfect light dinner any time of year.
+It doesn’t have to be cold outside to get me cooking up delicious hearty soups for my friends and family.
+And my Italian Sausage and White Bean Soup is a perfect light dinner or lunch any time of year.

-With all the fresh vegetables in the market, summertime is my favorite time to make this delicious Italian soup.
+With all the fresh vegetables in the market, summertime is my favorite time to make this delicious Italian sausage and white bean soup.
 It’s the kind of soup that almost begs to have a piece of crusty bread dunked into it!

-What Ingredients do I need to make a Sausage and Bean Minestra?
+Ingredients to make Italian Sausage and White Bean Soup

-Let’s start by gathering the ingredients we need to make my Sausage and Bean Minestra.
+Let’s start by gathering the ingredients we need to make my Italian Sausage and White Bean Soup.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed up the cooking process, but it also helps ensure you have everything you need to make the dish.